actonbp/acton_website_updated/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hello, I'm happy you're here.
+  Hello, I'm Bryan!
+Welcome to my site.
 ---

 <!-- this is a subheadline -->
-Thanks for stopping by!

-I'm a postdoctoral research scientist in the [Department of Biostatistics, Epidemiology, and Informatics](https://www.dbei.med.upenn.edu/) at the University of Pennsylvania Perelman School of Medicine.
-My research interests include applications of biomedical informatics in the public and population health fields.
-I work in the [Boland Lab](https://www.med.upenn.edu/bolandlab/) on projects that develop novel data mining methods to extract pregnancy-related information from Electronic Health Records (EHR) and study the relationship between environment and disease.
+More about me.

+I'm a postdoctoral research scholar in the [Centre for Leadership & Followership](https://www.dur.ac.uk/business/research/management/leadership-and-followership/about-us/index.php) at the Durham University (UK) Business School.
+My research has focused on understanding leadership through a complexity perspective.
+I am a core member of the [The International Network of Identity, Cognition and Leadership Studies](https://www.leadcog.net/).
 Learn more about my research interests in [publications](/publication).

-<i class="fas fa-certificate pr2"></i>[Certificate in Biomedical Informatics](https://www.med.upenn.edu/mbmi/certificate.html)  &#8729;  University of Pennsylvania  &#8729;  2019

-<i class="fas fa-graduation-cap pr2"></i>Ph.D. in Biomedical Engineering  &#8729;
+<i class="fas fa-graduation-cap pr2"></i>Ph.D. in Industrial/Organizational Psychology  &#8729;
- Purdue University  &#8729;  2018

-<i class="fas fa-graduation-cap pr2"></i>B.S. in Biomedical Engineering  &#8729;
-    University of Minnesota  &#8729;  2012
+ Virginia Tech  &#8729;  2020